Content protection overview

 You also need to configure the asset's delivery policy.
-If you want to stream a storage encrypted asset, make sure to specify how you want to deliver it by configuring the asset delivery policy.
+If you want to stream a storage-encrypted asset, make sure to specify how you want to deliver it by configuring the asset delivery policy.

 Types of encryption

-Playready and Widevine utilize Common Encryption (AES CTR mode).
-FairPlay utilizes AES CBC mode encryption.
-AES-128 clear key encryption utilizes Envelope Encryption.
+PlayReady and Widevine utilize common encryption (AES CTR mode).
+FairPlay utilizes AES CBC-mode encryption.
+AES-128 clear key encryption utilizes envelope encryption.

 Licenses and keys delivery service

 Media Services provides a key delivery service for delivering DRM (PlayReady, Widevine, FairPlay) licenses and AES keys to authorized clients.
-You can use the Azure portal, REST API, or Media Services SDK for .NET to configure authorization and authentication policies for your licenses and keys.
+You can use the Azure portal, the REST API, or the Media Services SDK for .NET to configure authorization and authentication policies for your licenses and keys.

 Control content access